-Chipotle has nothing on this easy cilantro lime rice recipe!
+Chipotle has nothing on this one pot homemade cilantro lime rice!
 It’s the perfect addition to your buddha bowls, tacos, or a simple side dish to impress your friends.
 It’s ready in 30 minutes and naturally vegan and gluten free.

 I don’t know why, but when I think of cilantro lime rice I always think of summer.
 But, this time of year I LOVE burritos, tacos, burrito bowls and all of that good stuff.
 So, I figured, why not share a cilantro lime rice recipe to go with all of that?!